OFS/opae-sdk/doc/src/fpga_api/quick_start/readme.md

 predefined and known AFU called "Native Loopback Adapter" on the FPGA.
 If found, it acquires ownership and then interacts with the AFU by sending it a 2MB message and waiting for the message being echoed back.
-This coe exercises all major components of the API except for AFU reconfiguration: AFU search, enumeration, access, MMIO, and memory management.
+This code exercises all major components of the API except for AFU reconfiguration: AFU search, enumeration, access, MMIO, and memory management.